AntoineJOULIA/quizz-template/README.md

 The quiz items are loaded from the `quizz-items.json` file located in `src/data`.
 You can directly edit this file, however, it is easier to fill in the `quizz-items.csv` file, also located in `src/data`.
 For each item, you need to provide 4 pieces of data:

-- the title: it is the intended answer
+- the **title**: it is the intended answer
-- an id: must be unique.
+- an **id**: must be unique.
 It is used to match the images with the quiz item
-- a video url (optional): a video than can be visualized if the answer is correct
+- a **video url** (optional): a video than can be visualized if the answer is correct
-- a list of accepted answers, separated by commas: all the possible answers that should be considered as correct
+- a **list of accepted answers**, separated by commas: all the possible answers that should be considered as correct

 Here is an example:
 | title | id | videoUrl | acceptedAnswers |
 |---------|----------|---------------------------------------------|------------------------------------------|
 | MacGyver| macgyver | https://www.youtube.com/watch?v=yOEe1uzurKo | macgyver, mac gyver, macgiver, mac giver |

-How it looks in the csv file (use `;` as separator):
+How it looks in the csv file:

 ```csv
 title;id;videoUrl;acceptedAnswers
 MacGyver;macgyver;https://www.youtube.com/watch?v=yOEe1uzurKo;macgyver,mac gyver,macgiver,mac giver
 ```

+> !IMPORTANT
+> Be sure to use `;` as separator

-When your `quizz-items.csv` file is complete, you can run a little script, already configured in the `package.json` file, to generate the corresponding `quizz-items.json` file.
+When your `quizz-items.csv` file is complete, **you can run a little script**, already configured in the `package.json` file, to generate the corresponding `quizz-items.json` file.

 ```bash
 # At the root of the project